MahmadSharaf/Cheat-Sheets/Machine Learning/Machine Learning.md

 - Data and model security and encryption
 - Customer privacy, fairness, and trust
 - Data provider contractual constraints (eg., attribution, cross-fertilization)

+1. ### Overfitting

+    Informally, overfitting typically occurs when we try to fit a complex model with an inadequate amount of training data.
+And overfitting model uses its ability to capture complex patterns by being great at predicting lots and lots of specific data samples or areas of local variation in the training set.
+But it often misses seeing global patterns in the training set that would help it generalize well on the unseen test set.

+2. ### Underfitting

+    The model is too simple for the actual trends that are present in the data.
+It doesn't even do well on the training data and thus, is not at all likely to generalize well to test data.

+- To avoid these, the below points would help:
+  1. First, try to draw the data with respect to the labels and try to figure out the relationship between, whether its linear, quadratic, polynomial and so on.
+  2. Reduce the number of features.
+     1. Manually select which features to keep.
+     2. Use a model selection algorithm.
+  3. Regularization
+     1. Keep all the features, but reduce the magnitude of parameters.
+     - It works well when there are a lot of slightly useful features.

 ### Types of Production environments